-The holiday season is meant to be a time of love, appreciation, and joy.
-Nothing can kill all of these emotions quicker than stress and anxiety.
-And, unfortunately, the holidays can be some one of the most stressful times of the year, whether you live in Clifton Park or in the California sunshine.
+The holiday season is meant to be a time of love, appreciation, and joy, but unfortunately, it can be one of the most stressful times of the year, whether you live in Clifton Park or in the California sunshine.
 However, achieving an easy and enjoyable holiday is possible by keeping just a few tips in mind!

 The number one way you can control your holiday stress: plan ahead!